wsmd/react-admit-one/README.md

 1. The subsequent element created will not render anything by simply returning `null`.
 2. In the `development` environment, an error will be printed to the console.

+### Debugging

-The error message will be printed to the console (not thrown) with helpful debugging information.
+When a restricted mount is attempted, an error message will be printed to the console (not thrown) with helpful debugging information.
 This includes the Javascript stacktrace for both the first mounted instance, as well as the second element attempted to mount.

 <div align="center">
 <img src="https://user-images.githubusercontent.com/2100222/67921674-cd47da00-fb7e-11e9-9e6c-1d0342d4869d.png" width="620" />